rl-work/WhalePortfolio/README.md

 Which returns most closely mimic the S&P?
 Paulson & Co

-Choose one portfolio and plot a rolling beta between that portfolio's returns and S&P 500 returns.
 Does the portfolio seem sensitive to movements in the S&P 500?

 How does your portfolio fair?